 Criterion Approval required Comment Transaction associated with a Category A New Project not located in Australia Approval by Board Transaction associated with a Category A New Project located in Australia Board delegated approval to the Managing Director for transactions with a value less than A\$50 million.
 Above A\$50 million are subject to Board approval.
-All other transactions Made in accordance with Board delegated credit approvals.

-Reporting 4.
+4. Reporting